N17 (South Africa): Proposed Extension

-It is often forgotten that the N17 (Section 1) was intended to continue west from its present terminus with the M11 at Wemmer Pan Road, Johannesburg to Krugersdorp.
-This would make it the much needed second link between the East Rand and West Rand (presently the link is via the N12/N3/M2 and R41 Main Reef Road Or R24 Albertina Sisulu Road).
+There were plans to extend the N17 (Section 1) westwards from its present terminus with the M11 at Wemmer Pan Road in Johannesburg to Krugersdorp.
+This would have made it a much needed second link between the East Rand and West Rand (presently the main link is via the N12/N3/M2 and R41 Main Reef Road or R24 Albertina Sisulu Road).

-As part of the infrastructure built for the Soccer World Cup in 2010, a small portion of the N17, Section 1 has been built, including an interchange with the N1 Highway (Johannesburg Western Bypass) (north off-ramp and south on-ramp only).
+As part of the infrastructure built for the Soccer World Cup in 2010, a small portion of the N17, Section 1 has been built, including an interchange with the N1 highway (Johannesburg Western Bypass) (north off-ramp and south on-ramp only).
 However, the N17 remains a dual carriageway road, and not freeway for this section.
 It runs for approximately 8 km from the M5 Baragwanath Road (Nasrec Road) north of FNB Stadium and then sharply veers off its alignment to end at the Klipsruit Valley Road (M10) and Soweto Highway (M70) junction north of Soweto.
-Even though this short stretch of road is labelled as the N17 to the near public and on maps, there are no plans to build the remainder of the N17 in either direction.
+Even though this short stretch of road is labelled as the N17 on road signage and on maps, there are no plans to build the remainder of the N17 in either direction.